CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2026-August/GH_Pages_Materials/GH-Pages-Hands-On.md

 You can host files through GitHub Pages.
 (That's how we share the slides from these workshops.)

-To embed a PDF use an iframe tag.
+To embed PDFs into a page using an iframe tag.

 	<iframe src="[filename].pdf" style="width: 800px; height: 2800px;" frameBorder="0"></iframe>